MohamedHashish42/Interview-Preparation/DotNet(General).md

 </p>

-## What is namespace?
+## What is Namespace?
-is a way to organize and group related types (e.g., classes, interfaces, enums).
+A Namespace is a way to organize and group related types (e.g., classes, interfaces, enums).
 It helps prevent naming conflicts by allowing the same class names to exist in different namespaces.

 ### Declaration of a Namespace: